garystorey/gameengine/readme.md

 - `add` = add a new sprite
 - `remove` = remove an existing sprite
 - `get` = get a sprite by id
+- `getAllByType` = get all sprites by type (a custom string)
 - `status` = current status of the gameloop

-You also have access to the `gameloop` object and from it you can get the `sprites`.
-Ex game.gameloop.sprites[0]
+You also have access to the `game` object and from it you can get the `sprites`.
+Ex game.sprites[0]

 A `Sprite` is created for each entry in the `sprites` array.
 These sprites are based on the `SpriteInfo` type which contains following properties:

+- `id` = a unique id for the sprite.
+One will be generated if not supplied by the user.
+- `image` = an object that conatins the `src` of the image and the number of frames in the animations
 - `size`= an x/y value for the height and width of the frame
 - `coords` = an x/y value for where to place the sprite on the game screen
-- `image` = an object that conatins the `src` of the image and the number of frames in the animations
 - `scale` = an x/y value that determines if the sprite is scaled up or down. default: { x: 1, y: 1 }
+- `animationSpeed` = how many frames to pass before updating the animations,
 - `loop` = does the animation loop?
-- `animationSpeed` = how many frames to pass before updating the animations,
-- `id` = a unique id for the sprite.
-One will be generated if not supplied by the user.

 **Note**: Both size, coords, and gravity expect x/y coordinates.
 There is a `Coords` ({x:number, y:number}) type added for convenience.